Rearranged Stochastic Heat Equation: Introduction

 The form of the reflection in \cite{NualartPardoux} was further specified in the later contributions \cite{Zambotti1,Zambotti2} due to Zambotti.
-These additional results provide a more refined description of the behaviour of the solution at the boundary of the domain.
+These results provide a more refined description of the solution's behaviour at the domain's boundary.
 In our approach we are not able at this stage, to give a similar picture.
 Our construction of the reflection process and its associated integral is too elementary.
-In particular, we consider only the action of the reflection process on functions that are far more regular than the solution of the equation itself.
+In particular, {we consider only the action of the reflection process on functions that are far more regular than the solution of the equation itself}.
 Fortunately, this does not prevent us from obtaining a characterisation of the solutions, sufficient to carry out our program to the end.
+In fact, Zambotti's results are based on a formula of integration by parts that allows one to reinterpret the solutions of the Nualart-Pardoux equation by means of the theory of Dirichlet forms.
+The adaptation to our case remains completely open.
+We refer however to the papers \cite{Barbu3,Barbu2,Barbu1,rocknerZhuZhu2012reflectInfDimConv} for more general works that have been published subsequently on reflected stochastic differential equations in infinite dimension.
+4pt